 Emerald Ash Borer

 Minnesota is highly susceptible to the destruction caused by EAB.
 The state has approximately one billion ash trees, the most any state in the nation.
 According to the most recent survey (1997) conducted by the Public Works Department, the City contains approximately 4,553 boulevard trees.
 According to a DNR Community Tree Survey conducted in 2010, Ash trees represent 21.1% of trees, within one chain of the boulevard.
-The estimated number of Ash trees is between 900 and 1,000.
-Steele County has not yet been placed under quarantine.

 The biggest risk of spreading EAB comes from people unknowingly moving firewood or other ash products harboring larvae.
 Follow these easy steps to keep EAB from spreading:

 - Don’t transport firewood.
 Buy firewood locally from approved vendors, and burn it where you buy it.